 On February 9, 2010, the Company entered into a third amendment to the Rights Agreement (the "Third Rights Agreement Amendment").
-The Third Rights Agreement Amendment amends the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date (as defined in the Rights Agreement) that occurred on February 2, 2010 as a result of the Company's public announcement on such date that Esch, Lorex, Krassner and Krassner L.P. are Acquiring Persons (as defined in the Rights Agreement) under the Rights Agreement (the "Esch-Krassner Acquiring Event") shall be the close of business on April 3, 2010.
-The Third Rights Agreement Amendment also provides that the Company will be required to give written notice to the Rights Agent and stockholders of the Company of the occurrence of the Esch-Krassner Acquiring Event under the Rights Agreement as soon as practicable after any corresponding Distribution Date.
+The Third Rights Agreement Amendment amended the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date (as defined in the Rights Agreement) that occurred on February 2, 2010 as a result of the Company's public announcement on such date that Esch, Lorex, Krassner and Krassner L.P. were Acquiring Persons (as defined in the Rights Agreement) under the Rights Agreement (the "Esch-Krassner Acquiring Event") would be the close of business on April 3, 2010.
+The Third Rights Agreement Amendment also provided that the Company would be required to give written notice to the Rights Agreement as soon as practicable after any corresponding Distribution Date.

 On March 26, 2010, the Company entered into a fourth amendment to the Rights Agreement (the "Fourth Rights Agreement Amendment").
-The Fourth Rights Agreement Amendment further amends the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date that occurred on February 2, 2010, as a result of the Company's public announcement on such date of the Esch-Krassner Acquiring Event, shall be the close of business on May 3, 2010.
+The Fourth Rights Agreement Amendment further amended the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date that occurred on February 2, 2010, as a result of the Company's public announcement on such date of the Esch-Krassner Acquiring Event, would be the close of business on May 3, 2010.

 On April 29, 2010, the Company entered into a fifth amendment to the Rights Agreement (the "Fifth Rights Agreement Amendment").
-The Fifth Rights Agreement Amendment further amends the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date that occurred on February 2, 2010, as a result of the Company's public announcement on such date of the Esch-Krassner Acquiring Event, shall be the close of business on June 3, 2010.
+The Fifth Rights Agreement Amendment further amended the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date that occurred on February 2, 2010, as a result of the Company's public announcement on such date of the Esch-Krassner Acquiring Event, would be the close of business on June 3, 2010.

 On June 2, 2010, the Company entered into a sixth amendment to the Rights Agreement (the "Sixth Rights Agreement Amendment").
-The Sixth Rights Agreement Amendment further amends the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date that occurred on February 2, 2010, as a result of the Company's public announcement on such date of the Esch-Krassner Acquiring Event, shall be the close of business on July 3, 2010.
+The Sixth Rights Agreement Amendment further amended the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date that occurred on February 2, 2010, as a result of the Company's public announcement on such date of the Esch-Krassner Acquiring Event, would be the close of business on July 3, 2010.

 On July 2, 2010, the Company entered into a seventh amendment to the Rights Agreement (the "Seventh Rights Agreement Amendment").
-The Seventh Rights Agreement Amendment further amends the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date that occurred on February 2, 2010, as a result of the Company's public announcement on such date of the Esch-Krassner Acquiring Event, shall be the close of business on August 3, 2010.
+The Seventh Rights Agreement Amendment further amended the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date that occurred on February 2, 2010, as a result of the Company's public announcement on such date of the Esch-Krassner Acquiring Event, would be the close of business on August 3, 2010.

 On August 2, 2010, the Company entered into an eighth amendment to the Rights Agreement (the "Eighth Rights Agreement Amendment").
-The Eighth Rights Agreement Amendment further amends the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date that occurred on February 2, 2010, as a result of the Company's public announcement on such date of the Esch-Krassner Acquiring Event, shall be the close of business on September 3, 2010.
+The Eighth Rights Agreement Amendment further amended the definition of Distribution Date to provide that the Distribution Date corresponding to the Share Acquisition Date that occurred on February 2, 2010, as a result of the Company's public announcement on such date of the Esch-Krassner Acquiring Event, would be the close of business on September 3, 2010.